pylonmc/pylon-docs/docs/contributing/getting-started.md

 1. Clone the `pylon` repository: `git clone https://github.com/pylonmc/pylon` (or use a GUI like Github Desktop)
 2. If you're using IntelliJ, it'll set everything up automatically.
 If not, run `./gradlew`.
 This will clone the `pylon-core` and `pylon-base` repositories.
-3. If you want to submit your changes to the Pylon project, **delete the pylon-core or pylon-base directory (depending on which one you want to contribute to), fork the pylon-core or pylon-base repository, and clone your fork into the same directory.** Otherwise, you won't be able to open a pull request with your changes (unless you're a Pylon developer and have access to the Pylon repositories).
+3. If you want to submit your changes to the Pylon project, **delete the `pylon-core` or `pylon-base` directory (depending on which one you want to contribute to), fork the pylon-core or pylon-base repository, and clone your fork into the same directory.** Otherwise, you won't be able to open a pull request with your changes (unless you're a Pylon developer and have access to the Pylon repositories).

-4. To run the tests, open the Gradle menu in IntelliJ, click 'pylon' -> 'pylon' -> 'Tasks' -> 'run paper' -> 'runLiveTests'.
-If you're not using IntelliJ, run `./gradlew runLiveTests`.
-This will start a server and run the test addon.
-5. To run a server with your local versions of `pylon-core` and `pylon-base`, open the Gradle menu in IntelliJ, click 'pylon' -> 'pylon' -> 'Tasks' -> 'run paper' -> 'runSnapshotServer'.
-If you're not using IntelliJ, run `./gradlew runSnapshotServer`.
-This will start a server which you can then join by connecting to `localhost` from Minecraft.
-The server's files will be located in the `run` directory.
+See the [Pylon Master Project](./master-project) page for more information about the master repository.

 ## Submitting your contributions